They are a class of psychoactive drugs whose central chemical structure is fusing a benzene ring and a diazepine ring.

 Rebound symptoms are the return of symptoms for which the patient was treated but worse than before.
 Withdrawal symptoms are the new symptoms that occur when a benzodiazepine is stopped.
 They are the main sign of physical dependence.

 The most common withdrawal symptoms from benzodiazepines are insomnia, gastric problems, tremors, agitation, fears, and muscle spasms.

 Less frequent effects are irritability, sweating, depersonalization, derealization, hypersensitivity to stimuli, depression, suicidal behavior, psychosis, seizures, and delirium tremens.

-Approximately 10% of patients experience a remarkable prolonged withdrawal syndrome, which can persist for many months or, in some cases, for a year or more.
+Approximately 10% of patients experience a remarkably prolonged withdrawal syndrome, which can persist for many months or, in some cases, for a year or more.

-Benzodiazepines have a reputation among patients and physicians for causing severe and traumatic withdrawal; however, this is largely due to poor management of the withdrawal process.
+Benzodiazepines have a reputation among patients and physicians for causing severe and traumatic withdrawal; however, this is mainly due to poor management of the withdrawal process.